Please see below for answers to some frequently asked questions about introductory chemistry course selection.

 I am enrolled in CHEM 109, and I did not do well on the first mid-term exam.
 What should I do?

-It depends.
 For many students, the first CHEM 109 mid-term is their very first college-level exam, and understandably, you may have found it to be quite challenging.
 That does not necessarily mean that CHEM 109 is not the right class for you.
 Most students who score within a standard deviation of the mean on the first exam and reflect on their studying habits have good outcomes in CHEM 109.

-Whether or not you decide to continue with CHEM 109 or transfer to CHEM 103, we strongly encourage you to speak with your instructor and TA for studying tips.
+We strongly encourage you to speak with your instructor and TA for studying tips.
 Consider what you might do differently to improve your performance.
 For example, do you have sufficient time to devote to the course, do you keep up with the work daily, do you seek help when needed, do you work with other students, and do you attend all class meetings?
 You may also want to take advantage of campus tutoring resources.

 Who should take CHEM 108?